 Legal and Professional fees:

 The service fee that you pay for legal purposes to the accountant, bookkeepers, tax preparers, etc., are the expenses you can write-off while filing your tax return.
-If you use specific software for bookkeeping and accounting, still the tax deduction is applicable.
+The tax deduction is still applicable if you use specific software for bookkeeping and accounting.
 It’s only tax-deductible if these activities are related to your business.

 You can deduct the cost of your business insurance on your tax return.
 If you have a home office or use a portion of your home to run your business, you can deduct your renter’s insurance costs as part of your home office write-offs.